 The trip to the falls is a perennial favourite.
 Despite the short distance there’s quite a lot of variety in the terrain – and the trail is easy to find even with the web of trails in the area.

-You’re practically on top of the falls before you get a really good view.
-Icers used to come in handy because you could explore around the icefall.
+You’re practically on top of Troll Falls before you get a really good view.
+Microspikes used to come in handy because you could explore around the icefall.
 Now, you get the sanitized, safe version which is fine but not as much fun.
 If you like to play on ice, I highly recommend one of the three ice walks in Alberta.
 Jura Creek also has a short section that is fun for kids.

 Shop: These are the icers I like the best – and have been using for some time.
 They never fall of and would be handy if you continue to Upper Troll Falls.

-Loop option to the falls and back via Hay Meadow
+Loop option to Troll Falls and back via Hay Meadow

-On my most recent visit, we opted to do a 4 km loop – heading up to the falls on the main trail but returning via the Hay Meadow Trail.
+On a recent hike to Troll Falls, we opted to do a 4 km loop – heading up to Troll Falls first on the main trail but returning via the Hay Meadow Trail.
 There are maps at every intersection so you can figure out the way.
-If you don’t see Hay Meadow marked, look for the trail heading under the powerline at the first intersection you reach on the way back to the cat after visiting the falls.
+If you don’t see Hay Meadow marked, look for the trail heading under the powerline at the first intersection you reach on the way back to the car after visiting the falls.
 (It is east or on your left as you’re heading back to the trailhead.)
 It takes you to the Hay Meadow Trail that starts off in open woods but ends up beside the Kananaskis River.

 The 1.5 km Hay Meadow trail takes you right back to the parking lot.

-Looking for raptors on the Hay Meadow Trail
+Look for raptors on the Hay Meadow Trail hike